15 beautiful beaches on the Camino de Santiago

 Portuguese Coastal Way

-The Portuguese Coastal Way from Porto, right on the Atlantic, is a beach lover’s dream—there are so many to choose from, it’s hard to pick!
+The Portuguese Coastal Way from Porto, overlooking the Atlantic Ocean, is a festival of beaches… there are so many to choose from, it is very difficult!

 Praia da Apúlia

-Located near Esposende, Praia da Apúlia is one of the most beautiful beaches on the Portuguese Coastal Way.
-Its dunes, traditional windmills, and white sands make it the perfect place to rest during your stage.
-Ideal for a refreshing swim, a barefoot walk along the shore, or simply sitting and watching the waves.
-In the village, you’ll find fresh seafood and a calm, seaside vibe.
-A short stop… that will leave a lasting impression.
+Praia da Apúlia, arriving in Esposende, is one of the most beautiful beaches of the Portuguese Coastal Way.
+Its dunes, traditional windmills, and white sand make it a perfect place to rest during the stage.
+It is ideal for refreshing in the sea, walking barefoot along the shore, or simply sitting and contemplating the waves.
+Additionally, in the village, you can enjoy good fresh fish and the tranquil, maritime atmosphere.
+A brief stop… but one that leaves a mark.

-Pilgrims enjoying the dunes and traditional landscape of northern Portugal on the Portuguese Coastal Way
+Pilgrims enjoying the dune landscape and traditional scenery of northern Portugal on the Portuguese Coastal Way

 Praia de Vila Praia de Âncora

-Just as the stage from Âncora to Caminha ends, the Portuguese Coastal Way reaches the promenade of Vila Praia de Âncora and blends into its nearly one-kilometre-long beach.
-Golden sands, mild waves thanks to the breakwaters, and a small fishing harbour offering natural shelter.
-Leave your backpack by the wooden boardwalk and jump in—the yellow arrows pass right along the shore.
-In summer, there are lifeguards and beach cafés where you can grab a bifana or fresh juice before crossing the Minho River into Galicia.
-Perfect for an easy swim without disrupting your stage rhythm, with a postcard-worthy backdrop of boats, nets and calm Atlantic waters.
+Just after finishing the stage that connects Âncora with Caminha, the Portuguese Coastal Way reaches the promenade of Vila Praia de Âncora and merges with its nearly one-kilometer sandy beach.
+Golden sand, moderate waves thanks to the breakwaters, and a small fishing port that serves as a natural shelter.
+You can leave your backpack next to the wooden walkway and dive in without detours, as the yellow arrows literally run just a step from the shore.
+In summer, there are usually lifeguards and a couple of cafés with terraces where you can recharge with a bifana or a natural juice before crossing the Miño towards Galicia.
+Perfect for those looking for a comfortable swim without disrupting the rhythm of the stage and a maritime postcard that combines nets, boats, and the calm Atlantic.

 Pilgrim arriving at Vila Praia de Âncora